dkulsh/techwiddeep/content/english/blog/books/the-obstacle-is-the-way.md

 toc: false
 ---

+# The Obstacle Is the Way: A Review

 ![Cover Image](/images/books/the-obstacle-is-the-way/the-obstacle-is-the-way-cover.jpeg)

-The book discusses a stoic philosophy - *obstacles exist to make us better*.

-I loved this book and have pencil marks all over it.
+Ryan Holiday’s *The Obstacle Is the Way* champions stoic philosophy: *obstacles exist to make us better*.
+I loved this book, with pencil marks throughout.

-Problems are like video game levels.
-Each requires practice, creativity, persistence, or teamwork to overcome.
-In that sense, every problem is an opportunity to become better:
+Problems resemble video game levels—each demands practice, creativity, persistence, or teamwork.
+Every obstacle hones us into:

-- A more creative person
-- More hardworking
+- More creative individuals.
-- More resourceful
+- Harder workers.
+- Better resource users.
-- A better team player
+- Stronger team players.

-Let's explore some inspiring stories from the book that illustrate this philosophy.
+Let’s explore inspiring stories illustrating this philosophy.

-#### Rockefeller

-##### Obstacle Is the Way

-John D. Rockefeller used the Great Depression as a learning tool.
-He overcame this challenge to become one of the richest men in the world.

-Was he born this way?
-No, this was learned behavior.

-While many others experienced the same problems as Rockefeller did, few reacted as he did.

-Not many trained themselves to see the opportunity inside the obstacle. *People saw the bad economy and not the learning opportunity*.

-The obstacle (economic depression) gave way to Rockefeller.

-This mindset applies to our professional lives as well.

-*As a software engineer:*

-- *Not getting enough interview calls?*
-  - Maybe the resume needs to be polished
-  - More applications
-  - Better-suited profiles

-- *Not getting a salary hike?*
-  - Maybe we need to sell ourselves better
-  - Maybe it's time to upskill
-  - *Maybe we need to start a company and not work at a job anymore*

-As you see, solving each problem helps us move to the "next level" in our lives.

 ---

+#### Rockefeller’s Lesson

+> **Idea**: *Obstacles offer growth opportunities.*

+John D. Rockefeller turned the Great Depression into a lesson, becoming one of history’s wealthiest.

+Born this way?
+No—learned.

+Many faced the same crisis, but few responded like him.
+He saw opportunity in adversity. *Others saw economic ruin, not learning potential.*

+The obstacle yielded to Rockefeller.

+This mindset applies professionally.

+As a software engineer:

+- *Few interview calls?* Polish your resume, apply more, target better fits.
+- *No raise?* Sell yourself better, upskill, or start your own venture.

+Solving problems advances us to the “next level.”

-Building on this idea of turning obstacles into opportunities, consider the story of a famous general.
+Building on turning obstacles into opportunities, consider a famous general’s story.

-#### Ulysses S. Grant

-##### Steady Nerves

-General Grant once sat for a photoshoot.
-The studio was dark, so the photographer sent an assistant up to the roof to uncover the skylight.

-The assistant shattered the window, sending shards of glass from the roof like knives.

-The horrified photographer saw Grant look up to see the hole.
-Then he looked back at the camera as if nothing had happened.

-*General Grant had mastered steadying his nerves.* No wonder he won the war for the Union.

-These lessons extend to everyday challenges in the workplace.

-- The manager has been unfair?
-- Subordinate did not deliver code?
-- Did the client change the requirements?

-*Does getting upset provide you with more options?*

 ---

+#### Ulysses S. Grant’s Composure

+> **Idea**: *Master steady nerves amid chaos.*

+General Grant sat for a photoshoot in a dark studio.
+An assistant shattered the skylight, raining glass like knives.

+Horrified, the photographer watched Grant glance up, then resume posing unfazed.

+*Grant mastered steadying his nerves.* No wonder he won the Civil War.

+These lessons extend to workplace challenges:

+- Unfair manager?
+- Undelivered code?
+- Changed requirements?

+*Does upset expand options?*

-Shifting perspective can reveal hidden opportunities, as shown in this wartime example.
+Shifting perspective reveals hidden opportunities, as in this wartime tactic.

-#### Blitzkrieg

-##### Flip to See the Opportunity

-The term Blitzkrieg means lightning war.
-During World War II, Germans used the tactic as an offensive that caught the enemy unprepared.

-After Allied General Dwight Eisenhower ordered looking at Blitzkrieg as an opportunity, *the Allied forces trapped Germans into what was called a "meat grinder"*.

-Even small setbacks can be reframed positively.

-Did not save the document?
-You will have to do it again 😞😔😣

-- You will be twice as good 😏😊😀😃

-Rival at work?

-- He keeps you alert and hardens you
-- Raises the stakes

-End of your rope?

-- You can experiment with the silliest approaches

-Flip and see the opportunity.

 ---

+#### Blitzkrieg’s Reversal

+> **Idea**: *Flip obstacles to uncover advantages.*

+Blitzkrieg (“lightning war”) was Germany’s WWII offensive, catching enemies off-guard.

+Allied General Dwight Eisenhower reframed it as opportunity, trapping Germans in a “meat grinder.”

+Even minor setbacks flip positively:

+- Didn’t save the document?
+Redo it 😞😔😣—*twice as good* 😏😊😀😃.
+- Workplace rival?
+Sharpens you, raises stakes.
+- At rope’s end?
+Experiment wildly.

+Flip to see opportunity.

-Persistence starts with small steps, as demonstrated by this meteorology pioneer.
+Persistence starts small, as this pioneer shows.

-#### Espy

-##### 25 More to Go

-James Pollard Espy was a great nineteenth-century pioneer of meteorology. *He did not read or write until age eighteen*.

-On a chance encounter with orator Henry Clay, his friend shouted for him, "He wants to be like you, even though he can't read."

-Clay grabbed one of his posters, with the word CLAY on it.
-He said, "You see that, boy?"

-Pointing to a letter: "That's an A. Now, you've only got twenty-five more letters to go."

-*(Mental level of difficulty cleared) Within one year, Espy started college.*

-We often get bogged down by overthinking instead of acting.

-We dive endlessly into:

-- What things "mean"
-- Whether it is "fair"
-- What is "behind" this

-Then we wonder why we don't have the energy to actually deal with our problems 😁😄😃😂

-If we had just got to work, we'd probably be done already!

 ---

+#### Espy’s Breakthrough

+> **Idea**: *Break big challenges into steps.*

+Nineteenth-century meteorology pioneer James Pollard Espy couldn’t read or write until 18.

+Inspired by orator Henry Clay, his friend shouted, “He wants to be like you, even though he can’t read.”

+Clay pointed to his poster’s “CLAY”: “See that, boy?
+That’s an A. You’ve only 25 more letters to go.”

+*Mental barrier cleared—Espy started college within a year.*

+We bog down overthinking instead of acting—diving into “meaning,” “fairness,” “motives.”
+Then wonder why no energy for problems 😁😄😃😂.

+Just work—we’d be done!

-Creative solutions can bypass traditional barriers, as seen in this business rivalry.
+Creative solutions bypass barriers, as in this rivalry.

-#### What Works Is Right

-##### Buy 'Em Out
+---

+#### Creative Buyout

+> **Idea**: *Innovation trumps convention.*

-In 1915, two American fruit companies fought for a piece of disputed land.
-This was at the border of Honduras and Guatemala.
+In 1915, two fruit companies disputed Honduras-Guatemala border land.

-The bigger company, United Fruit, dispatched an army of lawyers to both countries.
-The lawyers worked to find every piece of legal paper and fight at the highest levels in the courts.
+United Fruit sent lawyers to litigate in courts.

-*The smaller company simply bought the land from all owners!*
+*The smaller company bought the land from all owners!*

-They cleared the level with a creative solution.
+Creative solution cleared the level.

-This approach raises questions about ethics and effectiveness.
+This raises ethics vs. effectiveness.

-I know a few successful individuals that got 'creative' with parts of their resume.
+Some “creatively” enhance resumes.
 Right or wrong?

-The question is: Did it work?
+Did it work?

+Inner strength builds deliberately, like this president’s.

 ---

-Inner strength is built through deliberate effort, much like this president's journey.

-#### Roosevelt
+#### Roosevelt’s Fortitude

-##### Inner Fort

-The macho US president Theodore Roosevelt spent his early years struggling with asthma.
+> **Idea**: *Build resilience through effort.*

-Until his father came to his room and said, "Theodore, you have the mind but you haven't got the body.
-I am giving you the tools to make your body.
-It's going to be hard drudgery and I think you have the determination to go through with it."
+Young Theodore Roosevelt battled asthma until his father said: “Theodore, you have the mind but not the body.
+I’m giving tools to build it.
+It’ll be hard, but you’ve the determination.”

-Exercising hours each day for years, *Roosevelt worked the weakness out of his body*.
+Exercising daily for years, *Roosevelt eradicated his weakness*.

-With hard work, he cleared the level and went on to become the president.
+Hard work cleared the level—he became president.

-We must fortify our own resilience to face life's challenges.
+We must fortify resilience—life will test it.

-Each one of us knows our inner fort.
-We also know the time the fort was breached.

-Build and strengthen it. *Sooner or later, life will invade.*
+Each knows their inner fort and breaches.
+Strengthen it. *Life invades eventually.*

 ---

-Ben Franklin said, "The things that hurt, instruct."
+Ben Franklin said, “The things that hurt, instruct.”

 In other words, clear the level!

+Explore more book reviews in our [Books category](#) to continue your journey of growth.
+Share your feedback, like, comment, or reach out!